 6.8.1 Applicability to language

+The vulnerability as described in ISO/IEC TR 24772-1 clause 6.8 exists in C++ when arrays are managed using raw pointers and indexing.
+To avoid the vulnerability, C++ provides facilities to encapsulate code that may suffer from this vulnerability.
+The standard library provides classes that mitigate or circumvent this vulnerability.
+For example, std::string, std::vector and iostreams manage buffers internally using “range-for” such as for (auto I: some container) and the algorithm library to access elements of the container without the possibility of a buffer boundary violation.

 A buffer boundary violation condition occurs when an array is indexed outside its bounds, or pointer arithmetic results in an access to storage that occurs outside the bounds of the object accessed.
 This behaviour may occur when copying, initializing, writing or reading.

 In C++, the built-in subscript operator [] is defined such that E1[E2] is identical to (*((E1)+(E2))), so that in either representation, the value in location (E1+E2) is returned.
 C++ does not perform bounds checking on arrays: arrays may be accessed outside of their bounds which is undefined behaviour.
 For example, in C++ the following code is syntactically valid, though, if offset has the value 10, the behaviour is undefined: